. It was written by a woman calling herself "Crazed Writer" and "

 - Pimped-Out Car: Danisha's purple, time-traveling Chevy.

-- Purple Prose: Often used when describing Danisha's outfits.
+- Purple Prose: Often (and occasionally literally, considering what Danisha’s favorite color is) used when describing Danisha's outfits.

 Maybe, just this once, I could believe that he was paying attention to my attire; I wore a silk shantung dress of deepest violet, very elegant and figure-enhancing.
 My hair was upswept in a stylish twist, a la En Vogue, held with a sparkling amethyst ornament.
 Matching highheeled peau de soie shoes, a gold and amethyst necklace, and oversized earrings completed the ensemble.
 Even my makeup followed the same color scheme, right down to the deep-violet lips.

 - Random Events Plot: Granted it's a little more realistic example than most, but the "plot" mostly just consists of Danisha and Frollo having shenanigans, flashbacks, sexually suggestive scenes and time-travel, to the point that the intended plot (Malus rebelling against Frollo and Esmeralda getting arrested) feels at best like a subplot and at worst like an afterthought.

 - Salt and Pepper: Frollo and Danisha are an interracial couple.
 Frollo is laid-back and easygoing, and Danisha is sassy.

 - Sassy Black Woman: Danisha fits this to a T.